tkucic/brOscatLib/quirks.md

 - Codesys uses syntax POINTER TO while AS uses REFERENCE TO.
 This problem is solved during the automatic porting
 - Pointer dereferencing is not the same between systems.
 Needs to be fixed manually
 - All identifiers like variables, functions, data types etc are case sensitive.
 Some problems have been fixed with the script
+- Many pous use the variable edge which is a protected keyword. use edge_